nxdir-s/httpc/README.md

 # HttpC

-This repository contains an `net/http` client wrapper that can be configured with rate limiting, retries and Open Telemetry instrumentation.
+This repository contains an `net/http` client wrapper that handles authentication and can be configured with rate limiting, retries and Open Telemetry instrumentation.

 Example client setup